What is Bitbucket?

 Cooperation at high level

-Inline comments make it possible for you to have discussions right in the source code.
+Inline comments allows you to have discussions right in the source code.
 In this way, you can quickly and efficiently receive and approve the required code reviews via pull requests.
-This increases the quality of the code and creates many more opportunities to improve knowledge in the team.
+This increases the quality of the code and creates more opportunities to improve knowledge in the team.

 All common workflows such as Feature Branch, Gitflow or Forking workflows are supported by Bitbucket.